Dell Technologies to Present a - GuruFocus.com

 PR Newswire

 ROUND ROCK, Texas, Aug.
-24, 2022 /PRNewswire/ -- Dell Technologies (NYSE: DELL) announces that Yvonne McGill, corporate controller and chief financial officer, Infrastructure Solutions Group, will present in a fireside chat at the following conference:
+30, 2022 /PRNewswire/ -- Dell Technologies (NYSE: DELL) announces that Michael Dell , chairman and chief executive officer, and Chuck Whitten, co-chief operating officer, will each present at one of the following upcoming conferences:

 A live webcast and a replay of all conference webcasts will be available on Dell Technologies' Investor Relations page at investors.delltechnologies.com.